 Now, we all know about “Too Darn Hot” with its descriptions of nice normal congress (“I’d like to sup with my baby tonight / Play the pup with my baby tonight”) and “Tom, Dick or Harry” with its lyrics “I’m a maid mad to marry and would take double quick / Any Tom, Dick or Harry, any Tom, Harry or Dick” and the lilting refrain “A-dick-a-dick dick dick, a-dick-a-dick dick dick”…

 But did you ever stop to think about the song “Always True to You in My Fashion”?
 Which was one of my party pieces years and years ago (alternating with “I Cain’t Say No” from Oklahoma).
 I’ve given it some thought and what I worked out is this: Lois isn’t just your ordinary sex supplier—no, she specializes in those extra-special somethings that make a man (well, certain men) happy and willing to pay top dollar for them.
-Not to mention that in every verse she pretty much announces her rates:
+Not to mention that in every verse she pretty much announces her rates for rough stuff, plus a type of sex play I could never get into:

 - There’s a madman known as Mac